 3. Cellular Boundary: The plasma membrane acts as a sort of gatekeeper that regulates the movements of ions, nutrients, and waste products into and out of the cell.
 It is involved in the regulation of cellular housekeeping and shields the cell from the environment.

-4. Fluid Mosaic Model: The writer proposes that the two constituents compounding the plasma membrane are lipids and protein and carbohydrates arranged in this model he refers to as the fluid mosaic model.
+4. Fluid Mosaic Model: The constituents of the plasma membrane are lipids, protein and carbohydrates arranged in a way that refers to as the fluid mosaic model.
 This model focuses on the flexibility of the membrane as well as the distribution of various components of the mosaic model.

 5. Functions: Some of the functions of the plasma membrane include understanding signal transmission, selective permeability, adhesion, and regulation of the composition of the cell and its internal environment.
 Cell Respiration means that it is essential to the survival and normal functioning of cells of all living organisms.